 The Confirmation URL sent by email to the user has a secured token with the comment.
 To create the token Django-comments-xtd uses the module signed.py authored by Simon Willison and provided in Django-OpenID.

 django\openid.signed offers two high level functions:

-• dumps: Returns URL-safe, sha1 signed base64 compressed pickle of a given object.
+- dumps: Returns URL-safe, sha1 signed base64 compressed pickle of a given object. - loads: Reverse of dumps(), raises ValueError if signature fails.